Sulemani Keeda: Critical reception

-Rediff.com says "The duo's (Naveen and Mayank) prowess as actors becomes obvious in a brilliant scene that depicts one of their writing sessions in black and white, without any words.Every other actor in the film has clearly given it their 100% too – from Krishna Singh Bisht's manchild Pokhriyal, Karan Mirchandani's cocaine-snorting, cat-loving Gonzo and the lovely Aditi Vasudev as Ruma."
+Rediff.com says "The duo's (Naveen and Mayank) prowess as actors becomes obvious in a brilliant scene that depicts one of their writing sessions in black and white, without any words.Every other actor in the film has given it their 100% too – from Krishna Singh Bisht's manchild Pokhriyal, Karan Mirchandani's cocaine-snorting, cat-loving Gonzo and the lovely Aditi Vasudev as Ruma."

 Rachit Gupta for Filmfare.com says "A special mention to the CGI scene where Karan’s character snorts cocaine.
-This particular scene belongs in such memorable movies like Pineapple Express and This Is The End.
+This particular scene belongs in such memorable movies as Pineapple Express and This Is The End.
 This is beyond hilarious.
-It will give you a stomach ache.
+It will give you a stomachache.
 A thousand likes to Masurkar for deviating from the norm and having the audacity to try something different."